Azure Key Vault vs CyberArk: Comparison to Know

 What Is CyberArk?

-CyberArk is an IAM (Identity and Access Management) security tool that you can use for managing access and security of your platform.
+CyberArk is an IAM (Identity and Access Management) security tool that you can use to manage your platform’s access and security.

-The solutions it offers are comprehensive to store, manage, and share cryptographic passwords across your organizations, particularly with highly customized security roadmaps.
-It protects your firm from any kind of malware and other security breaches associated with hacking.
+Its solutions are comprehensive to store, manage, and share cryptographic passwords across your organizations, particularly with highly customized security roadmaps.
+It protects your firm from any malware and other hacking-related security breaches.

 It provides an end-to-end solution with a range of products and is typically built to keep your organization’s data safe and secure, with authorization access assured.